 Everyone has the right to equal access to information.
 They also have the right to understand and use that information.
 Digital experiences should be engaging and easy to use for everyone.

-The 1 in 5 who learn and think differently have specific needs.
+People who learn and think differently have specific needs.
 But many organizations do little to address them.
 These needs should be top of mind.

 Compliance with accessibility standards is just the starting point.
 Every organization should strive to be more inclusive.
 It should be part of their core values.
 We all need to keep improving.